otchy210/sim-doc-db/README.md

 So if you're looking for a simple in-memory DB solution for SPA running on web browsers, it can be a perfect solution.

 On the other hand, it doesn't support storing and indexing JSON directly.
 Meaning, it can't handle multi-layered data structure.
 Also it doesn't support range search such as "less-than" or "greater-than".
 This is a tradeoff of keeping this library super lightweight and quick.
+There is workaround ([1](#multi-layerd-data), [2](#query-documents)) to support those features actually, but SimDoc DB is not the right choice if you do those frequently.

 ## How to use